jamesblackjr/newsproject-angular/README.md

 * [Lite-Server] - A lightweight *development only* node server.
 * [NPM] - Node Package Manager (NPM) is the package manager for JavaScript.
 * [Node.JS] - Node.js is a JavaScript runtime required to run this application.
+* [Angular2-In-Memory-Web-API] - An in-memory web api for demos and tests.

 ### Status